-- 1 Insert the top draft shield door (1) at an angle (slightly below 30 degrees) into the rear guide. - 2 Carefully fold the draft shield door (2) downwards, see figure.

-- The handles (A) must be folded outwards to mount the side draft shield doors. - 1 Mount the draft shield side doors according to the following instructions, see figure below. - 2 Mount the side doors at an angle of about 30° in the 2 openings, see following figure. - 3 Check that the side doors are correctly mounted as described. - 4 Mount the side door so that it clicks in place in the balance.
-The side door will move easily when correctly mounted. - 5 Fold the handle of the side draft shield door inwards. - 6 Mount the second draft shield side door.
-The procedure is identical. - 7 Move the side doors fully back.
+- 1 Insert the top draft shield door (1) at an angle (slightly below 30 degrees) into the rear guide. - 2 Carefully fold the draft shield door (2) downwards, see figure. - The handles (A) must be turned toward the outside to allow installation of the side draft shield doors! - Insert the side doors of the draft shield according to the following instructions, see figure below. - 2 Insert the side door at an angle of approx. 30° into the 2 openings, see figure. - 3 Check that the side door is correctly inserted as shown! - 4 Swivel the side door up against the balance until it engages with a click. - 5 The side door must run easily, otherwise it is not correctly inserted. - 6 Insert the second side door of the draft shield. - ⇒ The procedure is identical. - 7 Push the side doors completely to the back.

+Insert the front glass, terminal support and terminal
-- 1 Fit the front draft shield glass (2).
-Insert the glass at an angle into the bottom of the balance at the front until the two hooks of the front draft shield glass rest on the rollers (1). - 2 Move the front draft shield glass upwards until it engages.

-- 1 Insert the terminal support. - 2 Place the cable in the guide of the terminal support. - 3 Insert the terminal support into the opening in the front draft shield glass. - ⇒ The terminal support must engage with a click.

-- 1 Mount the terminal. - 2 Place the terminal in the center of the support. - 3 Push the terminal against the balance until it folds down easily at the front of the terminal support. - 4 Insert the cable into the balance.
+- 1 Insert the front glass (2) of the draft shield. - 2 In the bottom part of the balance at the front, move at an angle from the top toward the bottom until the two hooks of the front glass of the draft shield lie on the rollers (1). - 3 Swivel the front glass of the draft shield up until it engages. - 1 Insert the terminal support. - 2 Place the cable in the guide of the terminal support. - 3 Insert the terminal support into the opening in the front draft shield glass. - ⇒ The terminal support must engage with a click. - 1 Mount the terminal. - 2 Place the terminal in the center of the support. - 3 Push the terminal against the balance until it folds down easily at the front of the terminal support. - 4 Insert the cable into the balance.

-Danger of damage to the terminal!
+Danger of damage to the terminal

-The balance and terminal are not connected by the terminal support!
+The balance and terminal are not connected by the terminal support.

-Always hold the balance and terminal firmly during transport.
+- Always hold the balance and terminal firmly during transport.